In ‘Long Song,’ ‘Small Axe,’ British actor makes her mark

 Both Lawrance and her career are on the move.
 In her first few years as an actor, she’s played Viola in a stage version of “Twelfth Night” that screened internationally in theaters; portrayed a fictional girlfriend to Prince Harry in the 2017 TV movie “King Charles III,” and was in an episode of filmmaker Steve McQueen’s 2020 “Small Axe” anthology.

-Glowing reviews met those and other performances, including in the three-part “The Long Song,” which aired in Britain in 2018 and makes its U.S. debut Sunday on PBS (check local listings for time).
+Glowing reviews met those and other performances, including in the three-part “The Long Song,” which aired in Britain in 2018 and makes its U.S. debut Sunday on PBS’ “Masterpiece” (check local listings for time).
 It’s based on the acclaimed 2010 Andrea Levy novel of the same name.

 The drama is set in the final days of slavery in 19th-century Jamaica and stars Lawrance as July, from her early years working in a plantation owner’s house to liberation (with Doña Croll as the elder July).
 Lawrance has Jamaican roots — her mother was born there — but it was the chance to play the vibrant July as a fully realized character, not a downtrodden slave, that drew her to the project.